-2. Company has policies and practices on health, safety and welfare of its employees.
+Company has policies and practices on health, safety and welfare of its employees.
 N.A.
 Disclose and provide information on policies and practices on health, safety and welfare of employees.
 Includes statistics and data, if any.
-Company has no employees 3.
-Company has policies and practices on training and development of its employees.
+Company has no employees Company has policies and practices on raining and development of its employees.
 N.A.
 Disclose and provide information on policies and practices on training and development of employees.
 Include information on any training conducted or attended.
-Company has no employees Recommendation 15.2 1.
+Company has no employees Recommendation 15.2 • .
 Board sets the tone and makes a stand against corrupt practices by adopting an anti-corruption policy and program in its Code of Conduct.
-N.A.
 Identify or provide link/reference to the company's policies, programs and practices on anti-corruption.
-Company has no employees 2.
-Board disseminates the policy and program to employees across the organization through trainings to embed them in the company's culture.
-N.A.
+Company has no employees Board disseminates the policy and program to employees across the organization through trainings to embed hem in the company's culture.
 Identify how the board disseminated the policy and program to employees across the organization.
-Company has no employees Supplement to Recommendation 15.2 1.
+Company has no employees Supplement to Recommendation 15.2 .
 Company has clear and stringent policies and procedures on curbing and penalizing employee involvement in offering, paying and receiving bribes.
-N.A.
 Identify or provide link/reference to the company policy and procedures on penalizing employees involved in corrupt practices.
 Include any finding of violations of the company policy.
 The company has no employees Recommendation 15.3

 1. Board establishes a suitable framework for whistleblowing that allows employees to freely communicate their concerns about illegal or unethical practices, without fear of retaliation.
 N.A.
 Disclose or provide link/reference to the company whistle-blowing policy and procedure for employees.
 Indicate if the framework includes procedures to protect the employees form retaliation.
 Provide contact details to report any illegal or unethical behavior.
 Company has no employees 2.
 Board establishes a suitable framework for whistleblowing that allows employees to have direct access to an independent member of the Board or a unit created to handle whistleblowing concerns.
 N.A.
 Company has no employees 3.
 Board supervises and ensures the enforcement of the whistleblowing framework.
 Not applicable Provide information on how the board supervised and ensured enforcement of the whistleblowing framework, including any incident of whistleblowing.
-Has never occurred as the company has no employees Principle 16: The company should be socially interactions serve its environment and staked balanced development.
-Recommendation 16.1 1.
+Has never occurred as the company has no employees Principle 16: The company should be socially responsible in all its dealings with the communities where it operates.
+It should ensure that its interactions serve its environment and stakeholders in a positive and progressive manner that is fully supportive of its comprehensive and balanced development.
+Recommendation 16.1 1 1.
 Company recognizes and places importance on the interdependence between business and society, and promotes a mutually beneficial relationship that allows the company to grow its business, while compliant Provide information or reference to a document containing information on the company's community involvement and environment-related programs.

 contributing to the advancement of the society where it operates.
-Optional: Principle 16 Company ensures that is value chain is environmentally friendly or is consistent with promoting sustainable development compliant Floridablanca Enviro Corporation has cleanup drives for the 2.
-Company exerts effort to interact positively with the communities in which it operates. • Identify or provide link/reference to policies, programs and practices to interact positively with the communities in which it operates.
-Kalinga through an associate
+Optional: Principle 16 1.
+Company ensures that is value chain is environmentally friendly or is consistent with promoting sustainable development compliant Identify or provide link/reference to policies, programs and practices to ensure that its value chain Is environmentally friendly or is consistent with promoting sustainable development.
+Floridablanca Enviro Corporation has cleanup drives for the 2.
+Company exerts effort to interact positively with the communities in which it operates. compliant Identify or provide link/reference to policies, programs and practices to interact positively with the communities in which it operates.
+Issuer interacts with Gawad Kalinga through an associate company, Berjaya Foundation Philippines Inc. for housing projects